postlund/pyatv/docs/documentation/supported_features.md

 * Metadata and push updates only reflect what pyatv is currently playing as there seems to not be possible to get current play state from an AirPlay receiver
 * Devices requiring password are not supported
-* Devices requiring HAP pairing, e.g. Apple TV 4+, are not supported {% include issue no="1078" %}
-* Track length is hardcoded to 3s for now
 * Remote control commands does not work, e.g. play or pause {% include issue no="1068" %}

 ### Verified Devices